svikashk/docs/guide/build-together.md

 ## 1. Create a Project

 Give your project a name.
-Most projects in Zepel are named after a team, like Web App or Mobile.
-But if you prefer naming your project after the feature, that works well too!
+Most projects in Zepel are named after a team, like Engineering.
+But if you prefer naming your project after an open ended product like Web App or Mobile, that works well too!

 [IMG]